pantheon-systems/documentation/source/_docs/private-paths.md

 ### Resolving Warning: file_put_contents(private:///.htaccess)

-If you receive the above error, you may need to visit and resubmit the file systems settings page in your Drupal Admin interface.
+If you receive the above error, make sure that the private path for code or files exists in your repository.
+If you are configuring a private path for code, you'll need to create the private directory first and commit via Git or create via SFTP and commit via Pantheon Dashboard.
+Once the directory has been created and committed, resubmit your changes via file systems settings page in your Drupal Admin interface.

 ### Selectively Exposing Code